MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

     For a full list of supported parameters, run `Get-Help New-CredentialSpec`.

-4. You can show a list of all credential specs and their full path with the following command:
+4. You can show a list of all credential specs and their full path with the following cmdlet:

     ```powershell
     Get-CredentialSpec
     ```

-## Configuring your application to use the gMSA
+## Configure your application to use the gMSA

 In the typical configuration, a container is only given one gMSA account which is used whenever the container computer account tries to authenticate to network resources.
 This means your app will need to run as **Local System** or **Network Service** if it needs to use the gMSA identity.

-### Run an IIS App Pool as Network Service
+### Run an IIS app pool as Network Service

 If you're hosting an IIS website in your container, all you need to do to leverage the gMSA is set your app pool identity to **Network Service**.
 You can do that in your Dockerfile by adding the following command:

 ```dockerfile
 RUN (Get-IISAppPool DefaultAppPool).ProcessModel.IdentityType = "NetworkService"
 ```

 If you previously used static user credentials for your IIS App Pool, consider the gMSA as the replacement for those credentials.
 You can change the gMSA between dev, test, and production environments and IIS will automatically pick up the current identity without having to change the container image.

-### Run a Windows Service as Network Service
+### Run a Windows service as Network Service

-If your containerized app runs as a Windows Service, you can set the service to run as **Network Service** in your Dockerfile:
+If your containerized app runs as a Windows service, you can set the service to run as **Network Service** in your Dockerfile:

 ```dockerfile
 RUN cmd /c 'sc.exe config "YourServiceName" obj= "NT AUTHORITY\NETWORK SERVICE" password= ""'